shurik179/yozh/docs/library/imu.rst

 .. function:: float IMU_roll()

-   These functions return yaw, pitch, and roll angles for the robot.
-These three angles describe the robot orientation as described below:
+   These functions return yaw, pitch, and roll angles for the robot, in degrees.
+   These three angles determine the robot orientation as described below:

    * yaw is the rotation around the vertical axis (positive angle corresponds to clockwise rotation, i.e. right turns), relative to the starting position of